Our studies on the Church and associated topics are being totally rewritten and new topics are being added.

-When we become Christians, not by natural birth but by spiritual birth (discussed elsewhere) The work of the Holy Spirit changes and transforms us into what is described as a new creation (2 Corinthians 5:17; Galatians 6:15).
+When we become Christians, not by natural birth but by spiritual birth (discussed in our Salvation pages) the work of the Holy Spirit changes and transforms us into what is described as a new creation (2 Corinthians 5:17; Galatians 6:15).
 At this transformation, we are grafted into the vine and united together in one body as Saints (being declared so by God and not by ordinances of man) and are actually integral parts or living stones of the building itself with Jesus as the chief cornerstone (see 1 Peter 2:5).

 Close analysis reveals that this construction work, that we shall discuss in depth elsewhere, is still continuing.